 The Swedish Enterprise Media Monitor (Näringslivets medieinstitut) aims to improve the quality of journalism through analytical investigation and open discussion.
 The Media Monitor is funded by the Swedish Free Enterprise Foundation and its managing director is Mats Olin, who has a background from media analysis and the public affairs industry.

-The monitor has two more project managers: Pamina Falck, who is a macroeconomist and previously worked as skipper, and Carl-Vincent Reimers who holds a bachelor’s degree in political science from Sciences Po Paris and previously worked for the Swedish Liberal Party.
+The monitor has two more project managers: Pamina Falck, who is a macroeconomist and previously worked as skipper, as well as a journalist at Pensionsnyheterna, and Blanche Sande, who previously worked as an editor of the think tank Timbro’s online magazine Smedjan.

 Our conviction is that investigative journalism is a corner stone for the development of free and prosperous societies.
 Investigation of both public and private institutions raise the public’s confidence in that corruption sooner or later will be revealed.
 Today, the confidence in this central task is challenged and media sometimes fail to prove for the public that its content has a high-quality standard.
 This explains why critical investigation of journalism itself is paramount.